 Depending on the length of your credit history, this section can be pretty long, but it’s also extremely important.
 So don’t let the length deter you from reviewing these entries with a fine-tooth comb.

 Why?
-Your account history shows years of individual payments you’ve made month by month on each of your credit accounts, from loans to credit cards.
+Your account history shows years of individual payments you’ve made month-by-month on each of your credit accounts, from loans to credit cards.

 And your payment history accounts for 35% of your credit score, which is the largest contributing factor.
 So you must perform your due diligence and ensure everything is accurate in this section.

 Here’s exactly what you’ll find under your account history section.
-Again, the details may vary among the three credit bureaus, but the general idea is the same for each one.
+Again, the details may vary among the three major credit bureaus, but the general idea is the same for each one.

 First, you’ll see an entry for each of your current open accounts.
 Perhaps the most important piece of information here is the current payment status.
 Ideally, you’ll want the payment status to be “Pays As Agreed” because it means that you’re up to date on all of your payments.